nyu-devops/lab-github-actions/README.md

 ### Alternate manual install using local Python

 This option is not recommended because developing natively on your local computer does ensure that the code will work on anyone elses computer or in production.
-I strongly recommend that you us one of thee reproducible development environments above but if you have Python 3 installed on your computer you can make a virtual environment and run the code locally with:
+I strongly recommend that you Docker with Visual Studio Code to create a reproducible development environment, but if you cannot for some reason, and have Python 3 installed on your computer, you can make a Python virtual environment and run the code locally with:

 ```bash
     python3 -m venv venv